-

 Emotion In Storytelling: Catharsis and Crying

 Does a story (especially a movie) that makes us cry really offer an audience cathartic healing?
 Researchers say not.
 Studies show no improvement in mood after this kind of crying.
-Professor Jennie Hudson is the director at the Centre for Emotional Health at Macquarie University in Sydney, and told Jesse Mulligan at RNZ that after this kind of crying, most…
+I’m not sure which is worse: intense feeling, or the absence of it.
+Margaret Atwood Professor Jennie Hudson is the director at the Centre for […]

 -